 Modeling and Evidence

-To help meet the United States’ needs for college graduates with more robust skills in science, technology, engineering, and mathematics (STEM), BHEF has pioneered the application of system dynamics modeling to better understand the U.S. STEM pipeline.
+To help meet the United States’ needs for college graduates with more robust skills in science, technology, engineering, and mathematics (STEM), BHEF has pioneered the application of system dynamics modeling to better understand the U.S. STEM ecosystem.

 System dynamics modeling offers insights for how business and higher education need to address the STEM workforce challenge.
-For example, the the U.S. STEM Undergraduate Model (released in 2013) suggests that a focus on undergraduate education has the highest potential return on investment in developing the STEM workforce and that high-impact retention strategies in the first two years of college will have a greater effect on the STEM pipeline than interventions later on.
-These insights can help shape what programs, interventions, and policies business and higher education support in their efforts to strengthen the STEM pipeline.
+For example, the the U.S. STEM Undergraduate Model (released in 2013) suggests that a focus on undergraduate education has the highest potential return on investment in developing the STEM workforce and that high-impact retention strategies in the first two years of college will have a greater effect on the STEM talent ecosystem than interventions later on.
+These insights can help shape what programs, interventions, and policies business and higher education support in their efforts to strengthen the STEM ecosystem.

 More about each of BHEF's three system dynamics models are below.